-The Create MMS file... button, when selected, opens a dialog box for specifying the input for the automatic description file generator (see Section 2.8).
+The Create MMS file... button, when selected, opens a dialog box for specifying the input for the automatic description file generator (see Section 2.8, "Generating the MMS Description File Automatically").

 If the Target field has a value, when you click on the Start Build button, MMS builds the specified target.
 If the Target field is blank, MMS builds the default target (as specified by the description file).
 When a build has started, the Start Build button label changes to Stop Build.
 Click on the Stop Build button to abnormally terminate your application build.